roemmele/answerquest/question_generation/README.md

 # question_generation

 This folder contains a Flask app that runs question-answer pair generation as a service.

+## Dependencies

+This code requires the packages numpy, pytorch, flask, spacy, nlkt, OpenNMT-py, rank-bm25, and transformers.
+You can create a conda environment with these dependencies via:

+`conda create --name my_qg_env python=3 numpy pytorch flask spacy nltk` `conda activate my_qg_env`
+`pip install OpenNMT-py rank_bm25 transformers` `python -m spacy download en` (This downloads the required english model file for spaCy text processing)

+## Running the code

 To run this service, you'll need the question generation (QG) and question answering (QA) model files.

 Download the QG model files [here](https://qna.sdl.com:8443/qg_augmented_model.zip).
 These files include both the generation model (qg_augmented_model.pt) as well as the tokenizer files needed for preprocessing (gpt2_tokenizer_vocab/).